Learning Big Lessons from a Family Recipe

 - Embrace the Crown: Mom has earned her crown as Queen of Tarts and she wears it with pride.
 It’s important to celebrate our achievements and to accept the compliments of others.
 Mom teaches me to take pride in my creations, to make space for others to celebrate, and to happily wear a crown when it’s been earned.

-Mom answered three questions pulled from my 50 Questions in a Jar so we could get to know her better.
+Mom answered three questions so we could get to know her better.

 Q: If you could eliminate one type of bug forever, which one would you choose?